AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 ---
 # Using the Lead Feed {#using-the-lead-feed}

 The Lead Feed is an up-to-the-minute list of interesting events done by your leads.
 You'll find it on the right-hand side when you click the Marketo tab.
-It's like an RSS or Twitter feed - the most recent updates are at the top of the list.
+It's like an RSS or [!DNL Twitter] feed - the most recent updates are at the top of the list.
 Use this to jump on leads while you're still fresh in their minds.

 >[!NOTE]
 >